|Guide||♦||67 Triplogs||Active Topic|

-This one-way hike starts at the Cave Creek TH and distances shown are from the trail head.
+This one-way hike starts at the Cave Creek TH, and the distances shown are from the trailhead.
 The hike ends at Spur Cross TH in Cave Creek.
 12.5 miles in length.

-After crossing 24B the hike continues and at .80 miles is the junction to Cottonwood Trail 247.
+After crossing 24B, the hike continues, and at 0.80 miles is the junction to Cottonwood Trail 247.
 The trail passes through some wooded and shady areas.
-There are nice camp sites along the way.
-At mile 1.57 is a great camp site.
-The Ashdale Administrative Site is behind a fence on your right and Cave Creek is on your left.
+There are excellent campsites along the way.
+At mile 1.57 is a great campsite.
+The Ashdale Administrative Site is behind a fence on your right, and Cave Creek is on your left.

-At 1.83 you pass through a green metal gate and make your first of many rock-hoping creek crossings at 1.87.
-Depending upon the amount of water in the creek, rock hoping is easy.
-It would be much harder after a big rain or flood.
+At 1.83, you pass through a green metal gate and make your first of many rock-hoping creek crossings at 1.87 miles.
+Depending upon the amount of water in the creek, rock hopping is easy.
+It would be much more challenging after significant rain or flooding.
 Don't attempt crossing after a big storm.

-At 1.95 is another grassy camp site.
-At 2.07 miles you can see one of at least two rare crested Saguaro cactus on this hike.
+At 1.95 is another grassy campsite.
+At 2.07 miles, you can see one of at least two rare crested Saguaro cactus on this hike.
 (GPS location on the trail to view the cactus is 33.58022, -111.53281.
-Elevation is 3247.
+The elevation is 3247.
 Stop on the trail and look North across the creek.
 The cactus is about 200 feet across the canyon on the side hill.
 Another view of the "fan" of the crested cactus can be seen at 2.25 miles looking back to the NE.